MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-csa-star-self-assessment.md

 - Cloud Controls Matrix (CCM): a controls framework covering fundamental security principles across 16 domains to help cloud customers assess the overall security risk of a CSP.
 - The Consensus Assessments Initiative Questionnaire (CAIQ): a set of more than 140 questions based on the CCM that a customer or cloud auditor may want to ask of CSPs to assess their compliance with CSA best practices.

-STAR provides three levels of assurance; CSA STAR Self-Assessment is the introductory offering at Level 1, which is free and open to all CSPs.
+STAR provides three levels of assurance; CSA-STAR Self-Assessment is the introductory offering at Level 1, which is free and open to all CSPs.
 Going further up the assurance stack, Level 2 of the STAR program involves third-party assessment-based certifications, and Level 3 involves certifications based on continuous monitoring.

 ## Microsoft and CSA STAR Self-Assessment